The Legend of Zelda: Link's Awakening

 Lion Head Statue

 This lion statue head is among the sprites of Kanalet Castle and the Southern Shrine.
-Perhaps it was meant to be a decoration, implying valiance?
+According to recently released internal materials, this was used as decoration outside of a dungeon in an early version of the overworld.

 Another sprite that looks like it should be in-game, but isn't.
 The frogs alongside Mamu never turn their heads this direction.